Rescue Medicine

 Thanks to the efforts of rescue volunteers, the internet, and generosity by the veterinary community, more pets in need of medical care and loving homes have been and will be spared.

 All animals that are adopted from a shelter have to be spayed or neutered regardless of age.
 This is always a surgical procedure performed by a veterinarian.
-At San Clemente Veterinary Hospital, we are proud to provide pro bono (free) spay and neuter services to the San Clemente Animal Shelter (Pet Project Foundation – PPF) and the Capistrano Animal Rescue Effort (CARE).
+At San Clemente Veterinary Hospital, we are proud to provide pro bono (free) spay and neuter services to the San Clemente Animal Shelter (Pet Project Foundation – PPF).
 The cost for safe anesthesthetics, pain medication, surgical supplies, nursing, and doctor time are all donated.
 This assures that these pets get top notch care and do not burden the budget of the animal shelter.

 Below is a partial list of the shleters that come to us for medical, surgical, and general diagnostic help: